Server side caching for large websites

 Caching buffers

-If we choose a to store whole HTML code as a variable we might gain a bit of website speed but our table might loose flexibility if we need to display some dynamic content in one of the cells.
+If we choose to store whole HTML code as a variable we might gain a bit of website speed but our table might lose flexibility if we need to display some dynamic content in one of the cells.

 Buffer is very useful to display complex navigation menus as their computing requires more than one database call.